James Scudamore (courtier): Life as a courtier

 L'escu d’amour, the arms of loyalty/Lodg'd Skydmore in his heart; and on he came, And well and worthily demeaned himself/In that day's service: short and plain to be, No Lord nor knight more foreard than was he.

 Though by no means a particularly influential nobleman of the Elizabethan court, he was nonetheless greatly admired for his sporting skill.
 It is apparent from the dimensions of his suits of armour that he was powerfully-built and tall for his time, and he is recorded as having won first place in the Accession Day tilt at least once.
 The Queen's personal attendance of Scudamore's own tilt-yard at Holme Lacy is a testament to his gallant reputation.

-He was a noted soldier, and served, among other places, at the Capture of Cadiz, where he was knighted by the Earl of Essex.
+He was a noted soldier, and served, among other places, at the Capture of Cádiz, where he was knighted by the Earl of Essex.